shnwp/dog/README.md

+i prefer cat.
-# dog and cat are friends of human being.
+# dog and cat are friends of human being, lion said.